shostakovich/mugim/source/_posts/2013-03-26-create-lorem-ipsum-text-with-textexpander.markdown

 ## Textexpander + Lorem

-Since I do not want to go into my Terminal if I want to fill out a form in Chrome I created a [TextExpander][2] snippet, that calls lorem for me and fills the dummy text in, wherever I am.
+I dont want to go into my Terminal, whenever I fill out a form in Chrome, so I created a [TextExpander][2] snippet, that executes lorem for me and fills in the dummy text.

 {% img /images/uploads/2013-03/lorem_and_textexpander.jpg  "The Lorem gem and TextExpander - a dream team" %}

     #!/bin/bash
     lorem %filltext:name=paragraphs:default=1%

-It also asks you how many paragraphs of dummy text you want.
+A nice additional feature is that it asks you how many paragraphs of dummy text you want.

 ## Conclusion